benkrause/benkrause.github.io/about/skydiving/skydiving.md

 </p>

 <p style="margin-right:495px; margin-left:120px; margin-top:10px" >
-I've recently earned my skydiving license with the British Parachute Association.
+I learned to Skydive in 2018 and have made over 100 jumps.
 Skydiving solo is a ton of fun; you can fly with your body at high speeds in any direction.
 I can sometimes be a bit absent minded, so when I jump out of an airplane everything doesn't always go according to plan.
-For instance, on my first jump ever, I got lost in the sky and ended up landing in a tree!
+For instance, on my first solo jump ever, I got lost in the sky after my parachute opened and I ended up landing in a tree!

 </p>